 The Ad Hoc Platform is a stand-alone service and does not entail any administration by the SCC or that the arbitration is governed by the SCC Arbitration Rules.

-The SCC Secretariat will, however, provide assistance by setting up a site on the Ad Hoc Platform and administer user rights.
-Due to the technical set-up of the Ad Hoc Platform, the SCC Secretariat will have access to the information stored on the Ad Hoc Platform but beyond the initial set up and technical administration of the site such as user registration, it will not access the site or its content unless instructed to do so by any of the participants.
+The SCC Secretariat will, however, assist by setting up a site on the Ad Hoc Platform and administer user rights.
+Only participants to the arbitration will have access to the site and the material on it.
+The SCC Secretariat will not access the site or its content unless instructed to do so by any of the participants.
 Just as with any SCC arbitration, all information on the Ad Hoc Platform will be kept in strict confidentiality.

 Fee, terms and conditions

-- The fee is 2,500 EUR + VAT and is paid when signing up for the service.
+- The fee is EUR 3 500 + VAT and is paid when signing up for the service.

-- The fee includes up to 5GB of data, and 15 users for one year.
+- The fee includes up to 5 GB of data and 15 users for one year.